Anatomy of the Moltbook hack — 1.5 million API keys in 72 hours

 What Moltbook did not have that would have helped

 A pre-deploy gate running on every commit.
 The agent_credentials table existed in the migration history — any automated scanner that understood RLS would have flagged it before it shipped.
-That is exactly what Securie does: install the GitHub App and the RLS specialist runs on every pull request.
+That is exactly what Securie turns into a Securie review: request repo review and the RLS specialist runs on every pull request after install.

 Related reading